supergilbert/debootstrapmgr/README.md

-      rpi-flashchroot-to-blk       Flash a rpi chroot to an raw image file rpi-flashchroot-to-partclone Flash a rpi chroot to partclones tgz image rpi-flashpartclone-to-blk    Flash a partclones tgz image to a block device rpi-chroot-livedir           Generate filesquash live system directory from chroot
+      rpi-flashchroot-to-blk       Flash a rpi chroot to an raw image file rpi-flashchroot-to-partclone Flash a rpi chroot to partclones tgz image rpi-flashpartclone-to-blk    Flash a partclones tgz image to a block device rpi-chroot-to-livedir        Generate filesquash live system directory from chroot

 ## TODO

-A flash tool that generate fstab partition and bootload from a file format.
+A flash tool that generate fstab partition and bootload from a file format and chroot directory.